 When it comes to actions of the Board or my own individual actions of advocacy as a citizen and parent I take a 'do no harm' approach.
 Will my actions help or harm students?
 Board service is unique in that I am accountable to you at the ballot box but my responsibility is to the children enrolled in public schools.
 Will I take actions that are unpopular with voters?
 If that action benefits students then the answer is a resounding yes.
 I took a stand for students when I voted yes to increase the tax rate because the rate had remained unchanged for 5 years as our per pupil funding declined.
-I take a stand for students each time I advocate for Frankfort to keep the pension promise because our students need teachers who can be secure in their livelihood after their service is complete.
+I take a stand for students each time I advocated for students in Frankfort as legislators attacked SEEK funding and teacher pensions because our students should not be asked to do more with less funding and they need teachers who can be focused on students and secure in their livelihood after their service is complete.
 I have a daughter in Shelby County Public Schools and I will not vote or act against her interests, nor will I vote or act against the interests of your son or daughter.
 Ultimately every voter benefits from what is best for students because the mechanic who repairs the car you drive, the engineer who designs the lights you read by, the bank teller who helps manage your account, or the pharmacist who fills your prescriptions are all likely products of public education.
 The actions that affect our students today will touch your life in every aspect in the years to come.
 Education is an investment in our future and I will not shortchange our future by shortchanging our students today.

 Every student has a right to the best possible education.
 I believe that access to education must never be denied on any basis and I will fight to ensure that each student should be able to learn in an environment that is safe and encouraging regardless of race, nationality, religion, gender, disability, family status, or household income.
 It is the duty of public education to remove all barriers to learning for every child.